oppongk23/Clifford/README.md

 ## About me
+Hey there, Clifford here!

+If you are here it means I probably did something right.

 I try to do simple things successively to finish something bigger.
-I write cos I enjoy talking 😬.
+I write because I enjoy talking and I do that a little too much sometimes😬.
 My interests lie mostly in Machine Learning, Deep Learning, and Data Science.
-I find Computer Vision and Natutral.
-Language Processing very fascinating.
+I find Computer Vision and Natutral Language Processing very fascinating.
 You'll find that many of my projects are in this area.

-I also spend some time with optical communications using lasers.
+I also have an active interest in Underwater Optical Communications and I may have a project or two on that.

+You can find all my [projects]() here.
+I can be contacted via [Twitter](https://twitter.com/__oppong), [LinkedIn](https://www.linkedin.com/in/clifford-boakye-mensah-031aa8142/).

 You can use the [editor on GitHub](https://github.com/oppongk23/Clifford-Boakye-Mensah/edit/main/README.md) to maintain and preview the content for your website in Markdown files.